 Students will learn how to effectively manage their money and finances.
 Students will learn basic financial planning skills that will help them be successful when they are living on their own.
 Topics covered in the course include: planning for college or a career, managing a checking account, creating a personal budget, financing a car, insuring your assets, avoiding credit card debt, and establishing the savings habit early.
 Students will also cover retirement and estate planning, investing and investment strategies, ultimately culminating in a comprehensive financial plan for future financial success.

-Accounting 1 & 2 125 A & B
+Account ting 125 A & B

 Credit: 1.0

-Grade Level: 11-12
+Grade Lev rel: 11-12

-Prerequisite: Introduction to Business
+Prerequis ite: Introduction to Business

 Cost: Student workbook will be approximately \$25

-Special Note - transcripted college credit available for this course along with weighted credit